-Candace Kovar

-WES Assistant Principal
+Candace Kovar WES Assistant Principal 503 Myrtle St., Woodsboro TX 78393 Candace\kovar@wisd.net 361-543-4518 ext.
+1313

-Candace kovar@wisd.net

-Samuel Castaneda

-High School Position

-508 Kasten St., Woodsboro, TX 78393

-samuel_castaneda@wisd.net

 For any questions about student absences, parents should contact the facilitator or any other campus administrator.

 A court of law may impose penalties against the parent if a school-aged student is deliberately not attending school.
 The district may file a complaint against the parent if the student incurs ten or more unexcused absences within a six-month period in the same school year.